 Drug & Alcohol First Aid

-Drug & Alcohol First Aid courses provide up to date and essential information to help service providers, workplaces and community members about alcohol abuse and drug abuse.
-Its a toolkit to help you manage the impacts of Drug & Alcohol use of a loved one, a work colleague or a person you provide support services to.
+Drug & Alcohol First Aid courses provide up to date and essential information to help service providers, workplaces and community members about alcohol abuse and drug misuse.
+It’s a toolkit to help you manage the impacts of Drug & Alcohol use of a loved one, a work colleague or a person you provide support services to.

 Drug and Alcohol First Aid Courses Available.